summer-yangqin/cnatools/README.md

    *  Throughout, chromosomes are assumed to be named {1,2,...,22,X,Y}.
 If this is incompatible with the user's BAM and VCF files, by specifying COVERAGE_INPUT = 'txt' and ZYGOSITY_INPUT = 'txt' the user can produce files with these chromosome names.
    *  Samples are assumed to be human - xenograft samples may work but this has not been tested.
    *  Coordinates are assumed to be with respect to GRCh37.
 In particular, locations of T-cell receptors, IgH loci, and PAR regions are currently hard-coded into the code using GRCh37 coordinates.
-At some point I will attempt to support GRCh38 input (but this effort is not underway yet).
+At some point I will attempt to support GRCh38 coordinates, but this effort is not underway yet.